Duration: 6.5 minutes

 About “산 • San • Mountain”

-“Mountain” is intended to be performed without the use of a click track.
+“MOUNTAIN” is intended to be performed without a click track.

 – electronic playback [.wav] + electronic playback (with click) [.wav] is included with purchase of the score.

 *Sheet music for “산 • SAN • MOUNTAIN” is currently available as a PRE-ORDER.
 Orders will be emailed following the world premiere.